Bonita Applebum

-"Bonita Applebum" is a song by American hip hop group A Tribe Called Quest, released in February 1990 by Jive Records as the second single from their debut album, People's Instinctive Travels and the Paths of Rhythm (1990).
+"Bonita Applebum" is a song by American hip-hop group A Tribe Called Quest, released on July 5, 1990 by Jive Records as the second single from their debut album, People's Instinctive Travels and the Paths of Rhythm (1990).
 The song contains samples of "Daylight" by RAMP, "Memory Band" by Rotary Connection, "Jagger the Dagger" by Eugene McDaniels and "Fool Yourself" by Little Feat.
 The accompanying music video was directed by Charles Stone III.
 Rolling Stone featured "Bonita Applebum" on their list of 20 essential songs from the group in 2016.

 Background

 The original version of "Bonita Applebum", made in 1985, was one of A Tribe Called Quest's first demos.
 A few years later, the song was remade and included on the People's Instinctive Travels album.
 Initially, Q-Tip used a conventional rap delivery for the song, but after reading a Miles Davis interview about "space" (rests), he decided to adopt the technique by changing the beat and using a conversational delivery.